struckbylightning/Notepad/_posts/2018-05-08-custom-lightning-action-regain-power-and-never-miss-the-on-click-javascript-button-again.md

 All you need to do is dragNdrop \'customLightningAction.cmp\' to record detail page and configure few design parameters(ref table at end for details) and woof you are all set :)

-### Now let\`s straight away jump and see the component in action, with help of below scenarios,
+### Now let\`s straight away jump to see the component in action, with help of below scenarios,

 **1. Always Confirm box + redirect to component example**
 - Let\`s say on click of 'Create Sales Order' button on Account Record we want to always show a confirm box with 'Are you Sure?' message with Yes/No buttons, and then,